bitflate/bitflate.github.io/pages/about.md

 permalink: /about/
 ---

 Bitflate is a Bitcoin-based crypto currency.
 Bitflate has inflated supply.
 We want to create a digital native stablecoin through inflation.
-The project is in experimental stage.

 [Bitflate Source Code](https://github.com/bitflate)